tammet/jsfol/README.md

 or if not found there then under the directory specified in the $TPTP environment variable.

-The languages supported by the include command are implementation specific: other languages than JSON-LD-LOGIC might be allowed to be imported.
+The languages supported by the include command are implementation specific: other languages than JSON-LD-LOGIC or TPTP might be allowed to be imported.